 Toronto, Ont. – (BasketballBuzz) – Junior guard Johnny Berhanemeskel drilled a mid-range jumper with .7 seconds left on the clock to give the No. 2 ranked Ottawa Gee-Gees an improbable 78-77 victory over No. 1 ranked Carleton Ravens to win the 2014 OUA Championship and help snap a 20-game losing streak that dates back to Feb 17, 2007, against their cross-town rivals.

-With the Ravens leading 77-76 after a crucial made basket by Tyson Hinz with 6.7 seconds remaining, Ottawa Gee-Gees head coach James Derouin called a timeout to calm his troops and draw-up a play, his last words before his team left the huddle, – “Johnny, I wanted you to dribble here with your left and find the pull-up to win the game.” calmly, but sternly reenforcing confidence into his team who so often have come up short against Carleton.
+With the Ravens leading 77-76 after a crucial made basket by Tyson Hinz with 6.7 seconds remaining, Ottawa Gee-Gees head coach James Derouin called a timeout to calm his troops and draw-up a play, his last words before his team left the huddle, – “Johnny, I wanted you to dribble here with your left and find the pull-up to win the game.” calmly, but sternly reinforcing confidence into his team who so often come up short against Carleton.